Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 Size 50 Knitting needles come in straights and circulars.
 Light and versatile – for scarves, big throws, blankets, or rugs.
 Knitting with these takes practice.
 Not for people with wrist strain.

 Designed for comfort and easier knitting.
 Great for any technique.

 Some lovely handcrafted needles are often made of wood or bamboo.
-They have an heirloom quality and are made to last a number of years.
+They’re heirloom quality and last many years.

-These look similar to a pencil.
+These look like a pencil.
 Indian Lake Artisans create beautiful wooden hexagonal-shaped needles.

 - Screwing pieces together.